Do I Need a Lawyer for a Will?

 Wills Do Not Need an Attorney

 Yes, a will is valid if you do not have it drawn up by an attorney.
-There are DIY will options and forms (around $80-$90) you can use to create your legal documents.
+There are do-it-yourself options you can use to create your legal documents.

 If you feel you have a good grasp of the concepts in the list above, then you may be a candidate for creating your own will.
 You should also have strong knowledge of your personal accounts and assets, so nothing is missed on your will.